 We also remineralize our dog’s water (using Trace Minerals, not sea salt).
 If you think about it, there was probably never a point in time where animals drank stripped/filtered water.
 That’s a modern thing.

-Update: I decided that putting RO water through the Berkey was a bit much, so we switched to housing our drinking water in this dispenser.
+We house our drinking water in this dispenser.
 The body is glass and it has a stainless steel spout, which is great because every other glass water dispenser I looked at had a plastic spout.
 The spout feels great/heavy in the hand which makes me think it’s high quality.
 The dispenser holds 2 gallons.

 It also comes with a fruit infuser (which is plastic).
 I probably won’t use it, but I do randomly crave fruity water so maybe one day I will.
 It’s cool to have the option.